skatenerd/buses/README.md

 TODO:
-distinguish between routes at a given stop
+Configure graph generation to take in a route number, as well as a stop number